reside-ic/reside-ic.github.io/content/blog/debugging-dde.md

 special kind of assembler programmer to show us why exactly the behaviour changed as it did.

+In the end, we cleaned up my bizarre effort slightly, using a variable some distance away in terms of scope to decide loop iterations, which produced both better-looking code, and coaxed the compiler away from its more outlandish optimisations.

 ## Conclusion

-In the end, we cleaned up my bizarre effort slightly, using a variable some distance away in terms of scope to decide loop iterations, which produced both better-looking code, and coaxed the compiler away from its more outlandish optimisations.
+So what to say about all this?
+Firstly, where there is platform-dependent code, running CI tests on multiple platforms and architectures is essential.
+Without that, we might have been chasing this issue blindly from a user report after release.

-But what to say about all this?
-Well, debugging this sort of code is hard, and sometimes unpredictable.
-It would be better if debugging tools for the R/C combination were more readily available on Windows.
-It may help if Rtools used a more recent gcc compiler (4.9.3 comes from June 2015).
+Secondly, debugging this sort of code is hard anyway, and the tools for debugging the R/C combination on Windows are limited.
+And thirdly, Rtools could consider using a more recent gcc compiler (4.9.3 comes from June 2015).

-But until then; on the bright side it's solid character-building stuff, and eventually common sense and simple debugging tests prevail, along with patience and occasional prayer.
+But until then; on the bright side it's solid character-building stuff, and common sense and simple debugging tests do eventually prevail, along with patience and occasional prayer.
 On the other hand, since the gcc used in Rtools 3.5 is necessarily the same as the toolchain used for building R itself on windows, perhaps we're all doomed.
 But only in 32-bits.
 Probably.